-I made potions in the forest when I was a child. but it wasn’t until I left the city-life I knew, to a wild, start-from-scratch, off-the-grid life was the first step.
-After more and more faith-led steps, giant leaps and becoming entirely airborne, ungrounded, and not exactly sure how to put one foot in front of the other, I listened to a song in my heart that was calling me toward plant medicine.
+I made potions in the forest when I was a child. but it wasn’t until I left the city-life I knew, to a wild, start-from-scratch, off-the-grid life was the first step, I guess.
+And then I took some giant leaps and became totally airborne, ungrounded, and not exactly sure how to put one foot in front of the other.
+I listened to a song in my heart that was calling me toward plant medicine.

 I had learned the names of the wild things that grew throughout the woods of Robinwood and beyond.
 I foraged spring greens, summer berries, fall mushrooms, and I dried wild flowers and drank them as teas.
 One day in late 2016, I came across the Chestnut School of Herbal Medicine, and took the plunge.
 It was one of the best decisions I made for myself, and in doing so, I was pulled from the floating clouds of infinite possibilities, down to the ground, the rich soil, the seeds, the medicine of the earth.